,

 In Year 5 & 6 we deliver a Sports Leadership programme.
 The pupils use this programme to learn how to lead extra-curricular sporting opportunities for younger pupils.
 This is an engaging project for all pupils.

 The school is keen to provide a wide range of extra-curricular clubs for pupils throughout the year.
 Pupils enjoy the opportunity to try new sports such as Badminton, Netball, Karate, Street Dancing, Tennis, Football, Multi-skills, Hockey, Cricket, Rounders, Athletics and Cross Country.
 We monitor participation and check uptake against gender, SEN and free school meals.
-We also enter a wide range of competitions in these sports and in 2017/18 qualified to enter the North Yorkshire finals in Sportshall Athletics, cricket, quicksticks hockey, girls and boys football.
-We won the Harrogate finals in the Year 2 mixed football and quad athletics
+We also enter a wide range of competitions in these sports and qualified for the North Yorkshire finals in cricket and football, going on to become Regional winners of the cricket in the year 3/4 girls and boys in 2023/24.

 What our children say